JessicaKMcIntosh/VolunteerForSurvival/README.md

 The inspiration for VTS came from a video about PSX/PS1 era horror games.\
 <https://youtu.be/z4vtcXVPhbQ?si=ldy6Ie5yHbjiqfTm>

-VTS is being developed with [Visual Studio Code](https://code.visualstudio.com/) on Windows.
+VTS is being developed with [Visual Studio Code](https://code.visualstudio.com/) on Windows and Linux.

+Docker is required to run the tests and to generate the file `Source/city.h`.
+This is due to inconsistent output of the Windows dfrotz binary.

+### Debug Build

+Building with the command `debug` will generate a DEBUG build.
+This build will output extra messages useful for debugging parts of the game.

 ### Coding style